Berberine

 What foods contain berberine?

 Berberine is a chemical found in several plants including European barberry, goldenseal, goldthread, Oregon grape, phellodendron, and tree turmeric.
-Berberine is most commonly taken by mouth for diabetes, high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia), and high blood pressure.
+Berberine is most commonly taken by mouth for diabetes, high levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia), and high cardiovascular health.

 What is the best way to take berberine?